 More informative is the number of currently valid certificates: Let's Encrypt currently counts 5.51 million valid certificates.
 This does not mean that there are actually so many sites that are encrypted with Let's Encrypt.
 But the number already gives a first approximate value.

-According to Let's Encrypts' own documentation, 7.88 percent of certificates run on .de top-level domains.
+According to Let's Encrypts' own documentation, 7.88 percent of the certificates run on .de top-level domains.
 However, the sample and population on which this figure is based, or to which this figure can be related, are not specified.
 This makes interpretation quite difficult, because nothing is known about how the figure was arrived at.
-It can probably be assumed that it is the number of sites from which Let's Encrypt knows the TLD.
+It can probably be assumed that it is the number of sites of which Let's Encrypt knows the TLD.

-Let's Encrypt ranked 14th in the world
+Let's Encrypt ranked 14th worldwide

 - Since the start of the beta, Let's Encrypt has been able to steadily gain market share.
 However, the big hit, i.e. the transition to exponential growth, is still a long time coming.
 Source: https://w3techs.com/technologies/details/sc-letsencrypt/all/all